LLNL/shroud/docs/fortran.rst

 generated Fortran wrappers.
 Without *function_suffix* each function will have an integer suffix which is increment for each function.

+The entries in *fortran_generic* can vary the *+rank* attribute.
+This will allow arrays of different rank to be passed to a single library function.

+Note that Fortran cannot differentiate generic function base on the return type.

 Scalar and Array Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^